niker/elitecore.js/README.md

 # elitecore.js
-Hair-retaining helper libraries for C# developers delving into javascript.
+Hair-retaining helper libraries for C# developers delving into modern javascript.

 # LINQ for JavaScript
 Most used LINQ-like commands at your fingertips.
+It's not lazy-evaluated so you don't need ToList().
 Works fine with VUE3.

 ## Import